Lacquer Acetate or Direct Metal Mastering (DMM copper)

 What to choose ?

-It is known that the cutting process is the most expensive of the whole production process but the cutting is without any doubt, the most important step in the process of pressing your own vinyl record.
+It is known that the cutting process is one of the most expensive step of the whole production process but it is without any doubt the most important step if you decide to press your own vinyl record.

 It is very important that your audio files are totally correct at the start of the cutting process and that you choose the cutting method in function of what you need and not in function of your budget.

 The result of your final record will always be the reflection of the original cutting…